Many people don't understand the purpose of flashing yellow arrows on traffic signals. Here are some questions and answers to help you

 NO!!!
 That is dangerous and illegal.

-The entire purpose of the flashing yellow arrow is to separate the permissive turn from the circular green.
+The entire purpose of the flashing yellow arrow is separating the permissive turn timing

 -